Philosophia Christi

 Philosophia Christi is a biannual peer-reviewed academic journal published by the Evangelical Philosophical Society with the support of Biola University.
 It covers philosophical issues in the fields of apologetics, ethics, theology, and religion from an evangelical perspective and publishes articles, philosophical notes, and book reviews.
-The editor-in-chief is Craig Hazen.
+The editor-in-chief is Ross Inman.

 The journal is abstracted and indexed by The Philosopher's Index, Religious and Theological Abstracts, the American Theological Library Association, and Index Theologicus.
-Online access will be provided by the Philosophy Documentation Center.
+Online access is provided by the Philosophy Documentation Center.